 Controlled Stack TemplatesA crucial characteristic of any DevOps team is to enable teams more autonomy over-provisioning resources without the red tape and extensive time delay of traditional IT environments.
 If it is implemented without the accompanying automation and process best practices, decentralized teams have the potential to produce convoluted and non-standard security rules, configurations, storage volumes, etc. and therefore drive up costs.
 Using predefined stack templates, Administrators can bake in security, network, and instance family/size configurations, so that the process of deploying instances is not only faster but aligned with the Departmental user’s roles and privileges and ensures only specific Resources are provisioned.

-Automated Alerts and NotificationsStay on top of day-to-day changes in your environment, and participate in critical decision by sharing standard and custom built reports with details on cost, usage, performance with stakeholders.
+Automated Alerts and NotificationsStay on top of day-to-day changes in your environment, and participate in the critical decision by sharing standard and custom built reports with details on cost, usage, performance with stakeholders.
 Automated alerts and notifications about authorization failures, budget overruns, cost spikes, untagged infrastructure result in increased visibility and accountability.

 Policy Based GovernanceUse cloud-based governance tools to track cloud usage and costs and alert administrators when the total usage for the account is greater than a certain value or when the total usage for a vendor specific product is greater than a certain value helps control cost.
 Schedule operational hours to automatically shut down & start virtual machines, and automated events that alert administrators on volumes that have been disassociated from Virtual machines (standalone VMs) for more than a set number of days.
 Based on event thresholds, remove unused and underutilized resources and avoid unnecessary waste by sizing instances so they deliver a good balance between performance and cost.
 Avoid cost overrun by using policies to terminate servers created to temporarily handle the massive workloads.

 In short, use integrated data sources, metadata, or custom tags to define a set of rules that lead to improved management, reporting and optimization.